 Most often, I use sugar.
 Other times, I like to keep the glycemic index lower and use unrefined sugars in my gluten free baking.
 My gluten free pantry is stocked with the following:

-• Coconut Sugar is one of the most used sugars in my kitchen.
+• Coconut Sugar is one of the sugars I use most in my kitchen.
 I love the slight coconut taste it adds to my baking.
 I use Super Natural Coconut Sugar, Big Tree Coconut Sugar, and Trader Joe’s Coconut Sugar the most.

 • Maple Syrup.
 I tend to use natural maple syrup in my baking.
 Be sure to check that your maple syrup is gluten free!